yamcodes/pino-nestjs/README.md

 3. **Potential Solutions**:
    - For consistency, you must provide identical configurations to both Fastify and LoggerModule
-   - Better approach: configure only through LoggerModule and drop the `useExisting` option entirely
+   - A better approach is to configure only through LoggerModule and drop the `useExisting` option entirely

 4. **When to use `useExisting: true`**:
    - Only when you don't need logging for lifecycle events and application-level logging